JazmineMT/ContentGuide/03-grammar-and-mechannics.md

 ## Numbers

-When referring to numbers it’s best to use digits instead of spelling the word out in most cases.
-It helps draw the eye of the reader to the critical content.
+When referring to numbers, it’s best to use digits instead of spelling out the word in most cases.
+This helps draw the eye of the reader to the critical content.
 <pre>
 ✅  The Apple subscription terms require users to cancel subscriptions at least 24 hours before the next renewal.
 </pre>
-When the number doesn’t represent a fact, but generalization spell out the word
+When the number doesn’t represent a fact but a generalization, spell out the word.
 <pre>
 ✅  We have thousands of developers using RevenueCat.
 </pre>